Online Work Study Forms: Quick Links

 - Do international students have to have a social security number?
 Yes, International students must obtain a social security number before payroll will issue a paycheck.

 - How many credits must I be registered for in order to qualify for student employment?
-You must be registered for at least six credits, maintain enrollment, and make satisfactory academic progress.
+Preference is shown to students who are registered for at least six credits, maintain continuous enrollment, and make satisfactory academic progress.

 - How do I know if I am eligible for Federal Work Study or CCRI Student Help?
-Your supervisor should complete all required forms and send to the Career and Internship Office, Knight Campus (Warwick) to determine your eligibility.
+Your supervisor should complete all required forms and send to the Career and Internship Office, Liston Campus (Providence) to determine your eligibility.

 - Once the supervisor has completed my paperwork, what do I do with it?
-In order for the student to be paid, the department must first submit the all required documents to the Career and Internship Office, Knight Campus (Warwick) for student employment consideration.
+In order for the student to be paid, the department must first submit the all required documents to the Career and Internship Office, Liston Campus (Providence) for student employment consideration.
 The Career and Internship Office will forward the paperwork to payroll.

 - Can I drop off my student employment authorization?
 No, all authorization must be sent by your supervisor.

-- Can I drop off my timesheets to the Payroll Office?
+- Can I drop off my timesheet to the Payroll Office?
 No, you must record your time online.

 - What happens when my Work-Study award has exhausted?
-Students may continue employment after exhausting their Work-Study amount provided the department supervisor has funding to pay 100% of the student's earnings through CCRI Student Help.
+Students may continue employment after exhausting their Work-Study amount provided financial aid has approved the student earnings through CCRI Student Help.
 A new authorization is required.
-The Student Help authorization form can be found by clicking here.
 These additional earnings will not jeopardize the student's current financial aid award; however, they may jeopardize benefits received by the Department of Human Services.

 - How many hours can I work per week?
 Federal College Work Study students and CCRI Student Help students may only work a maximum of 15 hours per week.
 For those students working during the summer and break periods, you may work up to but may not exceed 15 hours per week if funding is available.

 - If I am on academic probation, can I apply for student employment?
 Yes, however, you will only be authorized to work for one semester.
-If your status has changed to Academically Ineligible after final grades, you will be ineligible to work.
+If your status has changed to Academically Ineligible after final grades, you will be ineligible to continue working.

 This page developed and maintained by Office of Enrollment Services.
 Send comments and suggestions to .